anskarl/LoMRF/doc/1_1_knowledge_base.md

 ```
 In the given knowledge base, the domain type `values` is composed of two constants, that is `Foo` and `Bar`.
 Furthermore, the knowledge base contains a single definite clause for the head predicate `Head(Foo, t)`.
-LoMRF will compute the (decomposed) predicate completion for the predicates having `Head/2` as signature.
+LoMRF will compute the decomposed predicate completion for the predicates having `Head/2` as signature.
 However, the definition for the head predicate `Head(Foo, t)` is missing and thus LoMRF will implicitly
-define it as false --- i.e., `Head(Foo, t) <=> False`.
-As a result, the final form of the knowledge base
-is given below:
+define it as false - i.e., `Head(Foo, t) <=> False`.
+As a result, the final form of the knowledge base is given below:
 ```lang-none
 BodyPredicate1(t) ^ BodyPredicate2(t) => Head(Foo, t).